 - Salt and Pepper

-In a medium size mixing bowl or a large (4 cup) liquid measuring cup, mix together ½ cup of Pineapple juice from can, ¼ cup Rice Vinegar, 1 tsp Salt, ½ teaspoon Pepper, 3 minced garlic cloves and 1 tsp red pepper paste.
+In a medium size mixing bowl or a large (4 cup) liquid measuring cup, mix together ½ cup of Pineapple juice from can, ¼ cup Rice Vinegar, 1 teaspoon Salt, ½ teaspoon Pepper, 3 minced garlic cloves and 1 teaspoon red pepper paste.
 Trim and cube chicken breast and place in a bowl.
 Use about ½ the marinade to cover chicken cubes and allow to marinate for about 30 minutes.
 Reserve the remaining marinade to create the sauce later.

 Cut up peppers and onions into chunks.
 Heat 1-2 Tablespoons of olive oil into large saute pan on medium heat.
 Add Chicken coated with marinade and allow to cook, stirring occasionally for about 5 minutes or until chicken is no longer pink.
 Drain marinade from chicken.